Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

 - When using indirect mechanisms such as references and pointers, it's possible to have 2 variables (e.g. 2 references) that refer to the same object in memory.
 - When using variable-size objects such as arrays, it's possible to have multiple objects that are accessed through the same variable.

-Of couse we are still pretty far from indirect mechanisms, all of the code now will have 1:1 variable-object relation.
+Of couse we are still pretty far from indirect mechanisms, for now all of the code will have 1:1 variable-object relation.

 If you are curious for the formal difference: